 While some states like Colorado, Massachusetts, and California have recently decriminalized the possession of small amount of marijuana.
 New Jersey has kept the possession of all drugs illegal.

 When a person gets charged with the possession of an illegal substance, they are often confused and frightened.
 The laws in New Jersey are strict when it comes to drug possession, with potential sentences including significant jail time and heavy fines.

-Experienced possession lawyers work with people every day to understand their cases and work towards the best possible outcome considering their unique circumstances.
+Experienced possession lawyers in East Brunswick work with people every day to understand their cases and work towards the best possible outcome considering their unique circumstances.
 A Middlesex County possession lawyer will have a local understanding of the law and how to approach your case.New Jersey Laws Regarding Possession

 The laws in New Jersey concerning the possession of illegal drugs are found in New Jersey Statute 2C:35-5.
 This statute covers all illegal substances including opiates, narcotics, marijuana, and improperly possessed prescription medications.